beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 ```

 Remember that `p` holds the address of `i`, as you can see where we did
-the assignment to `p`.
-What the dereference operator does is tells the
+the assignment to `p` on line 8.
+What the dereference operator does is
-computer to _use the variable the pointer points to_ instead of using
+tells the computer to _use the object the pointer points to_ instead of
-the pointer itself.
-In this way, we have turned `*p` into an alias of
+using the pointer itself.
+In this way, we have turned `*p` into an alias
-sorts for `i`.
+of sorts for `i`.

 Great, but _why_?
 Why do any of this?